xenitane/A0C-Solution-Archive/readme.md

 |  |- ...
 |- build.zig
 |- build.zig.zon
+|- readme.md
+|- template.zig
 ```

 > Points to Remember:
-> The inputs must be provided by the user in the required format.
+> The inputs must be provided by the user via the approprite file.
-> The year in the directory structure are the years 2015 to now.
+> The year in the directory structure are from 2015 and forward along with a test file in the inputs directory for testing purposes.
+> There is a template file for the solutions which takes care of the file input in the root of the directory.

 ## Instructions to Run